uc-ngondogm/it3038c-scripts/Project3/README.md

 Hit Enter to create Router#POTUS.txt
 ```
 After entering all the info the script will prompt you to hit enter to create the configuration file named with the hostname you provided.
-If everything was correctly entered will get the bellow message showing you where to locate the configuration file generated.
+If everything was correctly entered you will get the bellow message showing you where to locate the configuration file generated.
 ```bash
 Completed!
 Router#POTUS.txt can be found in C:\Configs PS C:\it3038c-scripts\Project3>
 ```
-You can open C:\Configs to verify that the config file is in there and that it(Router#POTUS.txt) has all the info you entered
+You can open C:\Configs to verify that the config file is in there and that it(Router#POTUS.txt) has all the info you entered.

 Example output:
 ![](2021-11-27-12-34-05.png)